RicardoSung/Apple_Sugar_Detector/README.md

-# Fruit Companion
+# Apple Sugar Detector
-> Fruit Companion is a complete set of the construction of DIYed brix hydrometer.
+> Apple sugar detector is a complete set of the construction of DIYed brix hydrometer targeted on Apples.